-Valentin Tomberg and the Holy Father on the Moral Energy of the Eucharist
+Valentin Tomberg and the Pope on the Moral Energy of the Eucharist

 From Ingres, 19th Century France ...

-Personal Memorandum: My book Cor Jesu Sacratissimum is going through unanticipated revision and expansion.
+My book in progress Cor Jesu Sacratissimum goes through unanticipated revision.
 The result is more delay than I would like, but what emerges has, I think, greater clarity, passion and strength.

 The attempt to avoid giving a direct and honest answer or opinion, or a clear and truthful account of a situation …

 Alas!
-For how very apt these words seem for all too much modernist Catholic literature on the Sacraments!
+How apt these words seem for all too much modernist Catholic literature on the Sacraments!
 What words can express the wholesale depth of tragedy, when even the Church prevaricates on the very centre of Her Mystery?

-In any event, I have felt a need to do what little I can, to compensate in my book.
-Thus I have found myself writing of my own personal experience of the Eucharist, as it helps me to bear suffering.
-And I have added to this:
+In any event, there is a need to do what little I can, to compensate in my book.
+Thus I have found myself writing of my own personal experience of the Eucharist, as it helps me to bear suffering:

 And a little later on, I have written: